 Crusty Bread Rolls Recipe

-The key to a really satisfying crunchy crust may actually surprise you: it's the steam.
-The steam helps caramelise the sugars on the bread's surface to make them brown beautifully, become crunchy and impart a particularly rich flavour.
+The key to a really satisfying crunchy crust may actually surprise you: it’s the steam.
+The steam helps caramelise the sugars on the bread’s surface, making them brown beautifully and crunchy and imparting a rich flavour.
 To create the steam, you only need to place a tray, preferably with higher sides, on the lower rack of your oven underneath the rack where you will be baking the rolls.
 Leave the tray while you heat the oven so the tray gets hot.
 Then, once you place the rolls in the oven, you will pour a measure of water into the tray.
 The heat will cause the water to immediately become steam that you can trap by closing the door and letting it work its magic.
 Be sure not to open the oven until you absolutely must to avoid losing the steam and prevent the rolls from deflating.

 You will notice that we have not given an exact water quantity in this recipe.
-This is because the quantity depends on the humidity of your environment and even how dry the flour is, so you will add the water bit by bit as per instructions.
+This is because the quantity depends on the humidity of your environment and even how dry the flour is so that you will add the water bit by bit as per instructions.

 And there you have it, a fail-safe bread recipe for making delectable, crunchy rolls at home.
-This basic recipe and a little harnessed steam power are all you need, but ensure that you are always very careful when adding water to an oven so you don’t spill it into the oven itself.
-So good luck in all your bread-making endeavours.
+This basic recipe and a little harnessed steam power are all you need, but ensure that you are always very careful when adding water to an oven so you don’t spill it into it—so good luck in all your bread-making endeavours.
 Happy baking!